Media Discursive Practices and the Representation of Single-Use Plastics Ban in Malawi

 Types of Themes in the News Articles

 News reports are organized around specific themes that contain topics or related subjects guiding the readers’ understanding of relevant issues.
 Thematic analysis in news discourse determines the respective linear and hierarchical relationships within the text (van Dijk 1988).
 News stories may have more than one topic with the media producers emphasizing specific issues that should be regarded as significant, through the use of specific discursive or linguistic features.
 Fairclough (1995) argues that media discourses employ various framing features that are manipulative in favor of the preferred interpretation of the reported discourse.
 Journalists make sense of information by emphasizing a select number of thematically-related attributes which reflect the ideology and agenda of the publication’s owners.
 Given the nature of the issue, knowledge and understanding of single-use plastics are certainly fundamental for public communication purposes.
 As far as the journalistic packaging of single-use plastics is concerned, a close reading of the full set of data revealed that the newspapers foregrounded the following related key themes: policy, court proceedings, environmental pollution/waste disposal, and human interest.
 Sometimes there is an overlap or intersection of various topical issues.
-The figure below presents the distribution of the themes (Graph image to be added)
+The figure below presents the distribution of the themes.

 The figure above shows that policy dominated all the other themes, followed by court proceedings, primarily coverage of the case between the singleuse plastics manufacturers against the government’s decision to ban thin plastics.
 In most media reports, the framing of single-use plastic focused on the policy issue informed by the common view of plastic waste as a potential threat to Malawi and its environment.
 On 9 January 2021, The Nation newspaper had a bold headline titled, ‘CSOs want govt to act on plastic ban’, and similarly in The Daily Times on 27 May 2021 which reads ‘Court ends Malawi’s thin plastics battle’, illustrates how the media advocates for the plastic ban policy.
 Many other articles centred on a policy theme revolve around neglecting the policy by manufacturers, traders and ordinary citizens.
 However, the newspapers shy away from presenting different pragmatic solutions or alternatives that could directly empower those affected by the ban.
 There is also a theme on environmental waste/ disposal that centred on blaming the ordinary citizens’ use and lack of proper disposal of singleuse plastics rather than on their concerns about the ban.